jfhbrook/susitna/README.md

 - Improved error handling in Scanner
   - Many TODOs for places to throw RuntimeFaults
 - Use regular expressions in scanner
-- "Return values" from expression commands in REPL
 - Polish citree
   - Document "real example" in citree
   - Break parsing up into smaller recursive components